ublue-os/website/docs/images/bazzite/FAQ.md

 Notifications for updates are now suppressed.

-##  I'm using the Steam Deck image on my HTPC, but there are games force specific Steam Deck features I do not want like a specific controller layout.
+##  I'm using the Steam Deck image on my HTPC, but there are games that force specific Steam Deck features I do not want like a specific controller layout.
 Help?

 Open the game's properties and under "LAUNCH OPTIONS", add: `SteamDeck=0 %command%` to force a game's "Steam Deck" features to be turned off.